Ransu-ll/COVID-19_scrape_VIC_AU/README.md

 # COVID-19_scrape_VIC_AU

+UPDATE 10/11/2022: Due to how the Victorian government has decided to change to weekly reporting, this tool is now broken.

+---
 This project scrapes information from a [Google Spreadsheet](https://docs.google.com/spreadsheets/d/e/2PACX-1vTwXSqlP56q78lZKxc092o6UuIyi7VqOIQj6RM4QmlVPgtJZfbgzv0a3X7wQQkhNu8MFolhVwMy4VnF/pub) containing each suburb's COVID-19 infection rates from Victoria, Australia, writing it to a `.csv` file, one that looks like the file `/data/SAMPLE.csv`.
 From there, the program reads the `.csv` file and can determine information about each